nuxeo/nuxeo-mqueues/nuxeo-mqueues-importer/README.md

     "batchThresholdS": the consumer commit documents if the transaction is longer that this threshold "retryMax": number of time a consumer retry to import in case of failure "retryDelayS": delay between retry
-    "queuePath": the path of the mqueue, created by runRandoDocumentProducers
+    "mqName": the name of the MQueue (use the same name as in previous runRandoDocumentProducers operation) "kafkaConfig": the name of the Kafka configuration to use
 ```

-### Import blobs then documents
+### 4 steps import: generate and import blobs then generate and import documents

 1. Run producers of blob messages
   ```